Mental health among NHS staff: What’s the problem, and is enough being done?

 3. Supporting staff.
 When problems arise, employees need unconditional support.
 You’ll need honest and open communication, and a great deal of patience.
 Their needs must be accommodated and their working conditions may need to change.
 Above all, consistent contact must be maintained.

-However, the number one cause of mental health issues among NHS staff is workload.
+However, according to the labour lawyer, the number one cause of mental health issues among NHS staff is workload.
 Having a wellbeing policy in place will help – as will any positive steps to ease stress.
 But unless the issue of staff shortages is solved, employees will continue to be overworked.
 That is the uncomfortable truth that undermines this problem.

 Liked this?
 Watch our video The NHS in Numbers for more insights on the pressure put on the NHS and its staff.